 - being detained at Long Creek or Mountain View Youth Development Centers

-- frequently absent (have 7 consecutive or 10 cumulative unexcused absences in one school year)
+- or are frequently absent (have 7 consecutive or 10 cumulative unexcused absences in one school year).

-If a child is committed to Long Creek Youth Development Center or Mountain View Youth Development Center, the Department of Corrections is responsible for Childfind (not the local school district).
-A student suspected of having a disability must be referred to the IEP Team.
+If a child is committed to Long Creek Youth Development Center or Mountain View Youth Development Center, the Department of Corrections is responsible for Child Find (not the local school district).
+A student suspected of having a disability must be referred to the Individualized Education Plan (IEP) Team.

-This is a remedy for students whose rights have been violated under IDEA.
-You can ask the hearing officer to order the school to give extra services to your child to make up for services she should have received but did not.
-For example, summer school, art classes, tutoring, etc.
+This is a remedy for students whose rights have been violated under the federal Individual with Disabilities in Education Act (IDEA).
+You can ask a hearing officer to order the school to give extra services to your child to make up for services they should have received but did not.
+For example: summer school, art classes, tutoring, etc.

 If you believe the school has violated a child's rights under IDEA, you can file a complaint with the Maine Department of Education (DOE).
 The DOE has 60 days to investigate the complaint.
-If it finds violations, it will order a corrective action plan.
+If it finds violations, it will order a corrective action plan to fix, or make up for, the violations.
 If the DOE does not find any violations, and you disagree, you can appeal to a due process hearing.

 The school has 30 calendar days to resolve the problems a parent raised in a due process hearing request to the parent's satisfaction.
 It must schedule a dispute resolution meeting within 15 calendar days of when it gets a copy of a parent's due process hearing request.
 If the parent and school reach an agreement at the resolution meeting, it must be written down and both parties must sign it.
 The school must make changes that it agreed to within 30 calendar days of when it received the copy of the parent's due process hearing request.

 The Maine Department of Education is the state agency that oversees public schools.
-The DOE makes sure that schools follow IDEA, and it handles requests for mediation, due process hearings and complaints.
-The Maine DOE writes the Maine Unified Special Education Regulations that govern IDEA.
-The DOE also creates state forms for schools to use, like the IEP.
+The DOE makes sure that schools follow federal Individual with Disabilities in Education Act (IDEA), and it handles requests for mediation, due process hearings, and complaints.
+The Maine DOE writes the Maine Unified Special Education Regulations (MUSER) that govern IDEA.
+The DOE also creates state forms for schools to use, like the Indivudualized Education Plan (IEP).
 The DOE does not have authority over Section 504 and schools.

-At any time, parents have a right to request a "due process hearing" if they disagree:
+Parents have a right to request a "due process hearing" if they disagree with:

-- with the IEP Team's determination of their child's eligibility
+- the IEP Team's determination of their child's eligibility

 - with the manifestation determination made by the IEP Team

-- it wants to place a student in an IAES because it believes the student poses a danger, or
+- it wants to place a student in an IAES because it believes the student poses a danger

 - it denies a parent's request for an IEE

-- physical symptoms or fear related to school or personal problems
+- physical symptoms or fear related to school or personal problems, or

-IDEA defines educational performance as both academic and non-academic skills.
-Examples of non-academic skills are developmental or functional skills, like communication, social/emotional coping skills, behaviors, etc.)
+The federal Individual with Disabilities in Education Act (IDEA) defines educational performance as both academic and non-academic skills.
+Examples of non-academic skills are developmental or functional skills, like communication, social/emotional coping skills, behaviors, etc.

 "Extended school year" services are provided to a student with a disability during the summer.
 ESY services are appropriate when it is likely that the student will lose skills during long breaks from school.
 The ESY plan must be based on the student's individual needs and not the program that happens to be available at the school district.

-All students who quality under IDEA are entitled to a "free appropriate public education," or FAPE.
 Parents do not have to pay for any part of their child's special education services.
-This includes the cost of supportive services, such as transportation, counseling, and speech therapy.
-Also, the child's IEP must be "reasonably calculated" to lead to his or her advancement in the general curriculum.
-Appropriate does not mean "best."
-If the student:
+This includes the cost of supportive services such as transportation, counseling, and speech therapy.

 - has passing grades,